ST-Ericsson: Portfolio and mobile products

 Before joining the joint venture, ST Microelectronics' wireless division had been working on the Nomadik application processor platform since the STn8800, which won the Microprocessor Report Analysts' Choice Awards in 2003.
 Likewise, the NXP part of the company had worked on a product named Nexperia.
 The Nomadik platform was chosen as a starting point for development of new application processors within the company.

 October third, 2008 the predecessor Ericsson Mobile Platforms showcased a handheld prototype for LTE (fourth generation of mobile telephony).
 At this time, the company stated that the technology would reach the market by roughly 2011.
 In December 2009 the LTE-platform had a name: M710 and it was presented as a multimode-device that would also be able to handle HSDPA.
-1 November 2010 there were statements about a product named M700 and it was said that this would deliver data speeds of 100Mbit/s downstream and 50 Mbit/s upstream.
+1 November 2010 there were statements about a product named M700 and it was said that this would deliver data speeds of 100 Mbit/s downstream and 50 Mbit/s upstream.

 Starting 15 February 2011 the company presented a whole family of products: